 Ph.D., Library & Information Science, Rutgers University

-Dr. Vanessa Kitzie studies the information practices of marginalized groups, with a focus on individuals identifying as LGBTQ+.
+Dr. Vanessa Kitzie studies the information practices of marginalized groups, with a focus on LGBTQ+ people and communities.
 Her research findings inform how information centers, such as libraries, and systems can better serve these individuals.
 Kitzie's work is interdisciplinary, spanning library and information science, communication, sociology, and critical studies.

 Principal Investigator.
 Developing Training for and Establishing Partnerships between Community Health Workers and Medical Librarians for LGBTQIA+ Health Promotion.
 Institute for Museum and Library Services (IMLS) National Leadership Grants - Libraries. $357,367.
 2020-2022.
 More info»